moby/moby/docs/man/Dockerfile.5.md

- --**ADD <src> <dest>** The ADD instruction copies new files from <src> and adds them to the filesystem of the container at path <dest>.  <src> must be the path to a file or directory relative to the source directory that is being built (the context of the build) or a remote file URL.  <dest> is the absolute path to which the source is copied inside the target container.
+ --**ADD <src> <dest>** The ADD instruction copies new files from <src> and adds them to the filesystem of the container at path <dest>.  <src> must be the path to a file or directory relative to the source directory that is being built (the context of the build) or a remote file URL.
+If <src> is a a local tar archive in a recognized compression format (identity, gzip, bzip2 or xz), then it is unpacked as a directory. `<dest>` is an absolute path, or path relative to `WORKDIR` into which the source will be copied inside the target container.
+All new files and directories are created with mode 0755, with uid and gid 0.

+**COPY**
+ --**COPY <src> <dest>** The COPY instruction copies new files from <src> and adds them to the filesystem of the container at path <dest>.  <src> must be the path to a file or directory relative to the source directory that is being built (the context of the build) or a remote file URL. `<dest>` is an absolute path, or path relative to `WORKDIR` into which the source will be copied inside the target container.
 All new files and directories are created with mode 0755, with uid and gid 0.

 **ENTRYPOINT**
  --**ENTRYPOINT** has two forms: ENTRYPOINT ["executable", "param1", "param2"]